 Example: “You twit, you left your bag behind!”

-Why You Need It: It’s a mild and non-offensive way to call someone out for doing something silly or absent-minded.
+Why You Need It: This Irish lingo is a mild and non-offensive way to call someone out for doing something silly or absent-minded.

 19. Best Irish Insults: Tallyman